nandorojo/swr-firestore/README.md

 Can be an array, or an array of arrays.

-Each array follows this outline: ['key', '<comparison-operator>', 'value'].
+Each array follows this outline: `['key', 'comparison-operator', 'value']`.
 This is pulled directly from Firestore's [where pattern](https://firebase.google.com/docs/firestore/query-data/queries#query_operators).

 ```js
 // get all users whoses name are Fernando